 Tulsi served two tours of duty in the Middle East, and she continues her service as a Major in the Army National Guard.
 Tulsi’s 2005 deployment was a 12-month tour at Logistical Support Area Anaconda in Iraq, where she served in a field medical unit as a specialist with a 29th Support Battalion medical company.
 She was awarded the Meritorious Service Medal at the end of this tour.

 In 2010, Tulsi was elected to the Honolulu City Council, serving as Chair of the Safety, Economic Development, and Government Affairs Committee and Vice Chair of the Budget Committee.
+In 2011, she visited Indonesia as part of a peacekeeping training with the Indonesian Army.
 Tulsi was elected in 2012 to the United States House of Representatives, serving Hawaii’s 2nd District.
-She is one of the first two female combat veterans to ever serve in the U.S. Congress, and also its first and only Hindu member.
-Days after being sworn in to her first term in Congress, Tulsi was selected to serve as vice-chair of the Democratic National Committee.
+She is one of the first two female combat veterans to ever serve in the U.S. Congress, and also its first Hindu member.

 Now in her third term in Congress, Tulsi brings with her a broad range of real world experience, a storehouse of personal strength, and tested leadership as she represents the people of Hawai’i and our nation in Congress.
 As she works on the challenges that face our country, she remains focused on bringing her pragmatic approach to working in a collaborative, bipartisan fashion to find real solutions that best serve the people.
 Tulsi serves on the House Armed Services Committee and House Foreign Affairs Committee where she is a strong advocate for veterans, our service members, and making smart strategic decisions that best secure our nation.
 Tulsi is working every day to make sure we have a sustainable economy that works for all families, with access to affordable health care, good jobs, and a quality education.